In this article we will discuss:

 Download my free marijuana grow guide at this link for more growing tips

-A surplus of sulfur will mitigate the size of the marijuana plant and its leaves will appear dead and brown at the tips.
-Excessive sulfur mimics salt damage with its limited growth and dark colors.
+Having too much sulfur will reduce the size of your plant and cause the leaves to look dead and brown on the tips.
+Too much sulfur has the same damaging effect as salt with reduced growth and dark colors.

 - Elemental garden sulfur

 Never put gypsum on soil that has a pH lower than 5.5.
 It can create an environment that is toxic to the plants.